 2. Any firm fish, cut into manageable pieces, can substitute for the shrimp; simply cook it in the same manner (briefly).
 Use fish carcass or heads rather than shrimp to make the stock as well.

-Cajun Shrimp Stew and the entire collection of sumptuous recipes will be available September 27, but stay tuned, I will give one away later this week.
-You can also pre-order Emeril’s Sizzling Skillets and Other One-Pot Wonders, just click on the title link.
+Cajun Shrimp Stew and the entire collection of sumptuous recipes is available by ordering Emeril’s Sizzling Skillets and Other One-Pot Wonders, just click on the title link.